arrow

 To offer products and services in Kuwait, fintech companies are required to obtain a license from the Central Bank of Kuwait (CBK).
 The CBK offers two licenses:

-• Sandbox License: allows fintech firms to test their products and services in a controlled environment.
+• Sandbox License: Allows fintech firms to test their products and services in a controlled environment.

-• Financial Services License: authorizes companies to operate in Kuwait and offer their services to customers.
+• Financial Services License: Authorizes companies to operate in Kuwait and offer their services to customers.

 Oman